 |Reference: Colbert et al, Static Magnetic Field Therapy: Dosimetry Considerations.|

-It is important to understand that a magnetic field and its depth of penetration depend on the size, shape and volume as well as the magnetic material.
-For instance, the earth's magnetic field is 0.5 Gauss (0.05 mT) and will affect a compass in a commercial airliner travelling at an altitude of 10,000 meters, while a small rare earth 10,000 Gauss (1 Tesla) magnet (20,000 times stronger than the earth's) will have no effect on a compass 1 meter away.
+It is important to understand that a magnetic field and its depth of penetration depends on the size and shape of a magnet, as well as the type of magnetic material.
+For instance, the earth's magnetic field is 0.5 Gauss (0.05 mT) and will affect a compass in a commercial airliner travelling at an altitude of 10,000 meters, while a small rare earth 3,000 Gauss (0.3 Tesla) magnet (supposedly 6,000 times stronger than the earth's) will have no effect on a compass just 1 meter away.
 Clearly there is much more to magnets than Gauss or Tesla rating.

-A Q magnet is a multipolar (e.g. Quadrapolar on one side) static magnet made of the highest quality rare earth neodymium magnetic material with a 1.35 Tesla or 13,500 Gauss rating at its strongest point and Energy Product of 45 MGOe (N45).
-The name Quadrapolar comes from the four alternating poles on the one face and if you turned it over all four poles would be reversed.
+A Q Magnet then, is a multipolar (e.g. Quadrapolar on one side) static magnet made of the highest quality rare earth neodymium magnetic material with a 1.35 Tesla or 13,500 Gauss rating at its strongest point and Energy Product of 45 MGOe (N45).
+The name Quadrapolar comes from the four alternating poles on the one face of the magnet.

-Most people think that a magnet is a magnet, but as you delve into the complex world of quantum physics, things are very different to what they appear on the surface.
+Magnets can be a complicated subject.
 Magnetic fields are a vector quantity and as such have both quantity and directional values.
 Different magnetic materials have different properties and the size of a magnet also determines the strength and depth of penetration.
-Multipolar magnets are much more complex and generate magnetic field gradients which have very different effect on moving charged particles and as it turns out on nerve tissue than the common bipolar magnets.
-See here for one theory on how.
+Multipolar magnets are much more complex than the common bipolar type, they generate magnetic field gradients which have very different effects on moving charged particles and as it turns out on nerves as well.
+See one of the better explanations here.

 Without getting side tracked into some of the more, shall we say unusual approaches; there are generally three theories into the application of magnets on the body.